 On the other hand, the authors record that at late follow-up, two specific MRI traits, hyperenhancement and restricted diffusion, revealed recurrence at the treatment site in 63% and 83% of biopsy-proven recurrence, respectively.
 Notably, PSA change was not linked with either early or late biopsy results, so it would not have been reliable.

 Given their findings that, “Late mpMRI was sensitive at detecting recurrent disease,” we can see how integrating suspicious post-FLA PSA blood tests with the clarifying power of mpMRI before rushing to biopsy is not only common sense, it’s far more accurate than rushing to conventional biopsy based on a rising PSA.
 The study team call this “reliable outcome data.”
 If mpMRI reveals areas of possible PCa recurrence, a real-time MRI-guided targeted biopsy provides precise diagnosis with minimal needles.
 To sum up, mpMRI has a valuable role to play in tracking possible PCa recurrence after FLA.
+In fact, it serves the same purpose after any focal treatment.

 NOTE: This content is solely for purposes of information and does not substitute for diagnostic or medical advice.
 Talk to your doctor if you are experiencing pelvic pain, or have any other health concerns or questions of a personal medical nature.